Ancient Roman technology: Military technology

 The Roman military technology ranged from personal equipment and armament to deadly siege engines.

 Foot soldier

 Weaponry

-Pilum (spear): The Roman heavy spear was a weapon favored by legionaries and weighed approximately five pounds.
-The innovated javelin was designed to be used only once and was destroyed upon initial use.
-This ability prevented the enemy from reusing spears.
+The pilum (javelin) was a weapon favored by legionaries and weighed approximately five pounds/2.25 kilograms.
+It was designed to be used only once and was destroyed upon initial use.
+This feature prevented the enemy from reusing spears.
 All soldiers carried two versions of this weapon: a primary spear and a backup.
 A solid block of wood in the middle of the weapon provided legionaries protection for their hands while carrying the device.
 According to Polybius, historians have records of "how the Romans threw their spears and then charged with swords".
 This tactic seemed to be common practice among Roman infantry.